ImZowi/connection-guard/README.md

 To use Connection Guard, you need a **Spigot server** (or Paper, Pufferfish, Purpur, ...) running on `1.8.X` and `1.21.X` or an up-to-date version of **BungeeCord** (or Waterfall) or **Velocity**.

-1. Build the project (`./gradlew clean shadowJar`) or [download it](https://github.com/gerolndnr/connection-guard/releases) from the release section.
+1. Build the project (`./gradlew clean shadowJar`) download it from the [release section](https://github.com/gerolndnr/connection-guard/releases).
 2. Place the downloaded `.jar` file into the plugins folder of your Spigot, BungeeCord or Velocity server.
 3. Start or restart your server.
 4. Optional: Configure Connection Guard configuration in its directory (`config.yml` and `translation/en.yml`)